-As noted above, we require audits of disclosed suppliers' facilities.
-Of that subset of suppliers' facilities subject to audits, most are found to be compliant with our foundational expectations, receiving a rating of green or yellow.
-By policy, suppliers are required to remediate any identified non-compliances with our Standards for Suppliers.
-Our re-auditing requirements allow us to monitor whether identified issues remain or are corrected
+Most audited supplier facilities are found to be compliant with our foundational expectations (receiving a Green rating), or generally compliant (receiving a Yellow rating).
+By policy, suppliers are required to remediate any identified non-compliances with our Standards for Suppliers, even if the final assessment is Green or Yellow.
+Our re-auditing requirements allow us to monitor whether identified issues remain or have been corrected.

-Audits and cases do surface more serious issues; for example, approximately 7% of audits in FY2022 resulted in a facility receiving an Orange rating.
-Our approach is to engage the supplier to communicate the results and expectations for remediation, giving them limited additional chances to bring the facility up to a Green or Yellow rating.
-In FY2022, nearly 28% of orange-rated facilities were remediated to either yellow or green assessments.
+Audits and cases do surface more serious issues.
+For example, approximately 8.7% of audits in FY2023 resulted in a facility receiving an Orange rating.
+Where that occurs, compliance teams work with merchants and sourcing teams to engage the supplier to communicate the results and expectations for remediation, giving them limited additional chances to bring the facility up to a Green or Yellow rating.
+Remediation typically occurs: in FY2023, less than 2% of facilities assessed received a successive Orange rating.

-Where those serious issues are not remediated over time or extremely serious issues are identified through audits or cases, it can result in consequences up to and including termination of a supplier’s relationship with Walmart and/or a supplier’s ability to use a particular facility for Walmart production.
-When higher-risk findings that could lead to a red rating (for a facility) or a strike (for a supplier) are identified, the compliance teams work with the relevant merchant teams to communicate the results, any business consequences and/or remediation expectations to the supplier.
-In FY2022, 27 facilities received a red rating.
-Since 2012, Walmart has stopped doing business with 39 suppliers in response to serious violations of our Standards.
+Where serious issues are not remediated over time or extremely serious issues are identified through audits or cases, it can result in consequences up to and including termination of a supplier’s relationship with Walmart and/or a supplier’s ability to use a particular facility for Walmart production.
+For example, 33 facilities received a Red rating in FY2023 via audits and an additional 58 received a Red rating via the case management process.
+Between 2018-2022, Walmart has stopped doing business with 15 suppliers in response to serious violations of our Standards.

 Creating Economic Opportunity for People in Supply Chains